 However, as explained in section (1) above, the Japan Investor Protection Fund regulation serves to prevent such a situation from occurring because the assets entrusted by customers will be returned to them if they are kept in the segregated custody of securities companies.

-Please note that the Japan Investor Protection Fund (similar to the US rules) does not compensate for losses incurred by clients due to a drop in the market value of securities.
+Please note that the Japan Investor Protection Fund (similar to US rules) does not compensate for losses incurred by clients due to a drop in the market value of securities.

 5. How do I make a complaint to IBSJ?
 Are there any material differences that will apply to my agreement with IBSJ compared to those that apply with IB LLC?
 What if my complaint relates to something that dates to when I was a customer of IB LLC?